vixrant/Vixrant.github.io/content/posts/2021-07-02-solving-steve-ballmers-guessing-game-question.md

 And so on.

 Determine for given value of `N` and `K` whether you should play the game or not, depending on the mean value of payoff for all numbers.
-If mean value is greater than positive, then you should play the game.
+If mean value is positive, then you should play the game.

 # The Intuition